 Create and Customize a cBot Instance¶

-If you have successfully completed all of the above actions, your cBot should be ready for trading.
+If you have successfully completed all of the above actions, your cBot should be ready for action.
 To start using it, create a new instance by performing one of the following actions.

 - Click on the '+' icon to the right of the extension name.
 In the menu that appears, select a symbol that you would like to trade.

-- Click on the 'three dots' icon to the right of the cBot name and select 'Add Instance'. cTrader will automatically create a new instance trading the EURUSD symbol using h1 as the timeframe of the candlestick chart on which the instance is supposed to run on.
+- Click on the 'three dots' icon to the right of the cBot name and select 'Add Instance'. cTrader will automatically create a new instance trading the EURUSD symbol (or a similar symbol) using h1 as the timeframe of the candlestick chart on which the instance is supposed to run on.